 When children have symptoms and signs that might be associated with sexual assault, medical triage by VFPMS (for the purposes listed above) should occur prior to engagement with sexual assault counsellors for optimal health care to be arranged at the best location, best time and with appropriately skilled medical professionals.

-When children are seen face-to-face for urgent evaluations of sexual assault by VFPMS, these evaluations should always occur as joint responses with counsellors (Gatehouse and SECASA).
+When children are seen face-to-face for urgent evaluations of sexual assault by VFPMS, these evaluations should always occur as joint responses with counsellors (Gatehouse and SECASA when examinations occur in Melbourne).